rodneygauna/H3O_Inferno/README.md

 ```

 The 'SECRET_KEY' is used by Flask for security and encryption of the forms when saving (POST) to the database.
 The 'EMAIL_PASSWORD' is the password that's used to log into the email account you set up in step 5.
+You can find an example of what the .env file should contain in the `.env.sample`

 Here is an example of what your '.env' file could look like: